leduc1984/coliss/ORIENTATION_FIXES.md

 ## 🧪 Testing Instructions

 1. **Load the game**: Access http://localhost:3000
-2. **Login as admin**: Use "leduc" account to see admin model
-3. **Test orientation**:
-   - Press F1 to show debug overlay
-   - Use WASD to move and verify directions match expectations
-   - Press P for console debug information
 4. **Camera verification**:
    - Camera should stay behind player
    - Smooth following without manual control